W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 Nmap done: 1 IP address (1 host up) scanned in 9.51 seconds
 ```

 We can see that only `http` service is running on port `80`.
-I decided to run a full port scan with `-p-` option to see if there are any hidden serivices apart from this, but no luck.
+I decided to run a full port scan with `-p-` option to see if there are any hidden serivices apart from this, but with no hits.
 On the other hand, we only have one service to concetrate on.

 ```html
 root@kali:~# curl 10.0.0.7